-Melbourne knife attacker inspired by Islamic State, police say
+Melbourne police see Islamic State 'inspiration' behind stabbings

 Victoria state police said counter-terrorism investigators were searching two properties in suburban Melbourne in connection with the attack, but there was no immediate word on what the searches yielded.

 At one, a modest one-storey brick house on the city’s western fringe, armed officers wearing masks stood guard outside.

-Bourke Street also reopened on Saturday morning, and a Reuters reporter said there was an increased police presence in the area.
+Bourke Street also reopened on Saturday and a Reuters reporter said there was an increased police presence in the area.

 A staunch U.S. ally, Australia has been on alert for such violence after a Sydney cafe siege in 2014, and its intelligence agencies have stepped up scrutiny.
 Victoria Police Commissioner Graham Ashton said there was no warning of the latest attack.